joydeeproy87/joydeeproy87.github.io/README.md

 # Project Highlights
+www.workplaceoptions.com
+<br/>This project was built with WordPress.
+My role was to create the site end to end.
+From selecting the design agency and finalizing the design to creating the theme to build the backend and frontend.<br/><br/>
 www.apt212.com
 <br/>This project was built with ASP.NET.
-My role is to create the front-end using HTML, CSS, jQuery.<br/><br/>
+My role was to create the front-end using HTML, CSS, jQuery.<br/><br/>
 www.cookbooth.com
 <br/>My role was to create the UI using AngularJS (version used 1.x), HTML5, CSS3, jQuery and Bootstrap.<br/><br/>
 www.phatbuddhawear.com